frankligy/SNAF/docs/tutorial.rst

 .. note::

-    In ``altanalyze/ExpressionInput`` folder, you will find ``counts.original.txt`` and ``counts.original.pruned.txt``, in cohort level analysis (like dozens or hundreds) of samples, we suggest using "pruned" one as additional filetering steps have been implemented to only keep splicing events that meet certain minimum read count (20) and minimum frequency across cohort (>75%).
-In case where you only have < 10 samples, you may want to use "non-pruned" one to increase the sensitivity.
+    In ``altanalyze/ExpressionInput`` folder, you will find ``counts.original.full.txt`` and ``counts.original.pruned.txt``, the former is the splicing junction whereas the latter is the alternative splicing events.
+The latter can better filter out those constitutive junctions (if exon2-exon3 always occur it is a constitutive junction instead of alternative splicing event).
+We recommend using the latter, but when you only have few samples (n<10), using the former can increase the sensitivity.

 .. csv-table:: junction count matrix
     :file: ./_static/sample.csv